A year later, racial reckoning yields uncertainty in giving

 “I think it was a wake-up call for philanthropy,” Lanza said.
 “After all these decades of grantmaking on racial justice and racial equity, how could this be where we are?”

-The pledge, which will likely be expanded this fall, even raised issues among those that didn’t sign it.
+The pledge, which will likely be expanded this fall, even raised issues among those that didn’t sign it, including an investment firm working with foundations that manages close to a trillion dollars and "wanted to sign the pledge, and they got pushback from management because they realized that they hadn’t done a demographic survey internally in years,” Lanza said.

 Starting the process in this way seemed more productive than looking at the broader issues exemplified in Floyd’s murder, including the prevalence of police brutality.